eclipsesource/tabris-plugin-barcode-scanner/README.md

 | ITF14              | `itf`             | ✓     | ✓       |
 | DataMatrix         | `dataMatrix`      | ✓     | ✓       |
 | Codabar            | `codabar`         |       | ✓       |

-## General usage

-The BarcodeScannerView can be embedded into the Tabris view hierarchy like any other view.
-Once embedded it show a blank screen until the [`start()`](#startformats) method has been called.
-At that point the device camera is show in the views bounds and barcode detection is enabled.
-The [`detect`](#detect) event will fire once a barcode is detected in the camera.
-The callback might fire multiple times for the same barcode.
-Barcode scanning continues until [`stop()`](#stop) is called.
-At that time the camera is deactivated.
-It is recommended to stop barcode detection when not needed as it draws considerable power.

 ## Example